 This race though did highlight the challenge of GPS in the city.
 Strava mapping of my run was all over the place.
 It looked more like my youngest son’s attempts at drawing a pretty pattern on the map. ?

 The medal and goodie bag was in hand and off I walked back to the hotel.
-With a mornings work.
+With a mornings work well done.

 After a shower and brief time to relax (due to the delayed start of the run) I had to check out of Silversmith and make the short journey to the Hilton Chicago.
 This was the Chicago Marathon “Home” with many of the elite athletes staying here too – including Mo Farah.
 Hilton allowed me to check into my room immediately (even though check in was not until 15:00) – thank you @hilton.

 The room was nice but not as large as the one I had at Silversmith.

 I did like the “Chicago Marathon” room key though which was a nice momento from them.

 I sorted out my race kit first – shirt, shorts, undershort compression, socks and arm and leg sleeves.
 Lubrication and blister “prevention” plasters.
 I was ready……

 I was now tired so I decided to nap.

 - Pasta party – meeting team – Katie – coach – team gray –